PiSugar/pisugar-doc/docs/product-wiki/battery/pisugar3/pisugar-3-series.md

 ## Power-On

-The PiSugar 3 has the accidental touch prevention feature enabled by default.
+The PiSugar 3 has the `Anti-mistaken Touch` feature enabled by default.
 (The feature switch is on the webUI, Advanced Settings -> Anti-Mistaken Touch Switch)

-The default power-on method is to short press and then long press (Click & Hold).
+The default power-on method is to short press and then long press (Click & Hold), wait for the LEDs count from 1 to 4.

 The default power-off method is to long press.